cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/migration-guides/network-analytics-v2/node-reference.md

 ### `dosdNetworkAnalyticsAdaptiveGroups`

-Complements the information in the `dosdAttackAnalyticsAdaptiveGroups` node.
+This node complements the information in the `dosdAttackAnalyticsAdaptiveGroups` node.
 Provides deep packet-level information about DDoS attack packets mitigated by dosd, including fields such as:

 * `ipProtocol`
 * `ipv4Checksum`